 We must not forget that there are already many social and cultural realms where cooperation throughout the island is considerable.
-The main Christian denominations, many sporting, professional and trade organizations, and artistic and cultural bodies always have operated, throughout the island.
+The main Christian denominations, many sporting, professional and trade organisations, and artistic and cultural bodies always have operated, throughout the island.
 There is an extensive network of trusting and solid cooperation on which to build the social relationship between North and South.

 There is also a wealth of opportunity for us to learn more from each other in the economic field, and out of that to enjoy unprecedented growth and development.
-For years we have known that in agriculture, tourism, energy, transport, the environment and economic development, the opportunities for cooperation are very considerable, and the price that we have both paid for its absence, has been similarly considerable.
-That is not to say that working together is without its difficulties.
-We have only to recall the introduction of the 48 hour rule, to appreciate that.
-But it is clear that our small island economy, wholly inside the European Community, must address these issues if we are not to suffer quite unforgivably in the future.
-We would like to explore the possibility of establishing a series of Joint North-South Commissions, for the express purpose of developing cooperation in these areas, because we believe that it is in both our interests.
+For years we have known that in agriculture, tourism, energy, transport, the environment and economic development, the opportunities for cooperation are very considerable, and the price that both North and South have paid for its relative absence, has been similarly considerable.
+That is not to say that working together is without its difficulties, but it is clear that our small island, wholly inside the European Community, must address these issues if we are not to suffer quite unforgivably in the future.